vinay108/CKA-Exam-Study-Walkthrough/Section 2: Core Concepts.md

 - When upgrading kubernetes cluster, you dont do it all in one go however you do it one by one.
 - known as rolling updates
 - should be able to roll back changes also
-- deployments work higher, provides upgrading underlying instances seemlessly
+- deployments work higher, provides upgrading underlying instances seamlessly
 - the kubectl deployment automatically creates a replica set
 - kubectl get all